-If you have your process under control, it is you who is in the driver’s seat.
-This particularly applies to the development of safety-critical software.
+Having your process under control puts you in the driver’s seat.
+This applies to the development of safety-critical software in particular.
 With the introduction of ISO 26262 and ASPICE, every car manufacturer and supplier is faced with the challenge of defining and implementing a slim and standard-compliant process for model-based development – because an off-the-peg solution does not exist.

 Our process and quality team supports you in analyzing, introducing, and optimizing your software development processes in compliance with ISO 26262, ASPICE, and AUTOSAR.

 Our tailored consultancy packages deploy our focused knowledge about MBD processes, safety development, and base practices of ASPICE.

 - Experienced guidance for your ISO 26262- and ASPICE-compliant software development process

 - Profit from best practices for model-based software development of leading car manufacturers and suppliers worldwide

 - Achieve highest quality standards for your software company-wide

 We write process and developer manuals that unite global best practices and company-specific requirements in a single document.
 As a result, you can be sure that your processes and tool chains are implemented and applied in compliance with the rules laid out in ISO 26262 and/or ASPICE.

 OEMs and suppliers are today facing the challenge of implementing the ISO 26262 standard into all of their model-based development process activities.